 High Season in Paris goes from 1st April to 31st October plus other periods like Christmas, New Year’s Eve and Saint Valentine’s Day.
 This means higher prices, and more crowds.
 If you are traveling on a budget, we suggest visiting Paris out of these dates.

 Paris is well connected to most of the main airports in the world.
 Also, the city has direct train connections with many European cities like London, Amsterdam, Brussels or Frankfurt.
-The advantage of traveling by train is that you arrive directly to the city center.
+The advantage of traveling via the train station is that you arrive directly to the city center.

-If you are arriving in Paris by plane, there are many ways to get from the airport to the city being the most popular ones the RER B (10.30€), Taxi G7 (24 hours a day, 50€ to 70€) or airport shuttles like Le Bus Direct (12€ to 21€ depending on the route).
+If you are arriving in Paris by plane into Charles de Gaulle, there are many ways to get from the airport to the city being the most popular ones the RER B (10.30€), Taxi G7 (24 hours a day, 50€ to 70€) or airport shuttles like Le Bus Direct (12€ to 21€ depending on the route).

-So there you have it – hopefully we’ve given you enough travel inspiration & travel tips to help you plan your 3 days in Paris and given you a great list of what to do in Paris to make sure you get the most from your visit.
-Don’t forget to let me know you’re own highlights once you’re back!
+So there you have it – hopefully, this Paris travel blog has given you enough travel inspiration & travel tips to help you plan your perfect Paris Itinerary (or simply help plan your trip to Paris if you are staying longer, i.e a week in Paris).
+We also hope we have given you a great list of what to do in Paris to make sure you have all the help you need when travel planning your time in Paris to get the most from your visit.
+Don’t forget to let me know your own highlights once you’re back!